zeroluck/docs/sources/articles/google-saml.md

     * Change Password URL: Organization should provide this link if they have any link for end users.

-    * Verification certificate: Update your IDP's ( Gluu Server ) SAML cert
+    * Verification certificate: Update the  SAML certificate of your IDP (Gluu Server)

         * How to get the SAML cert of your Gluu Server?
 [Here](https://support.gluu.org/view/installation/certificates-in-idp/275) it is.